Classification of isometries of spaces of constant curvature and invariant subspaces: Introduction

+The fact that the varieties of invariant subspaces determine the Segre symbol of isometries holds in other contexts of similar nature.
+For instance, we have been able to prove similar results for linear and affine endomorphisms of complex vector spaces.
+In this case the varieties of invariant subspaces are not smooth, but admit a stratification into smooth varieties according to restricted Segre symbols (see \cite{Sh}).
+This theory involves a further study of partitions and Young diagrams, and will be developed elsewhere. \\

-We next explain the contents of the subsequent sections.
-In Section 2 we establish the normal forms of isometries and define the Segre symbol in each of the three cases.
-In particular we give a proof of Theorem $\ref{ti1}$.
-Although normal forms of isometries are known, precise statements and proofs for the Euclidean and hyperbolic cases are difficult to find in the literature.
-The case of Euclidean isometries can be found in \cite{Re}.
-Our definition of Euclidean normal form differs from that in \cite{Re} in that our normal forms are a natural extension of Jordan matrices.
-Isometries of the hyperbolic space are often studied by means of the Möbius group, by considering the upper-half plane model of the hyperbolic space, as in \cite{Ra}.
-This may possibly be a cause for the lack of references concerning normal forms of $PO(1,n)$.
-In \cite{Gr} such normal forms are listed, but apparently this reference is not well enough known.
-For example, in \cite{Ba} (Theorem 6.9) the list of normal forms is incomplete since parabolic isometries are missing.
-Also, in \cite{GK}, dynamical types of isometries of the hyperbolic space are studied, but the normal forms given in \cite{Gr} are not used.
-Since we use normal forms as a key step in the study of orbit types, we present a survey of these forms in Section 2 with an elementary proof purely based on linear algebra arguments.
-Section 3 is concerned with orbit types.
-We study the isotropy subgroups of normal forms and prove Theorem $\ref{ti2}$.
-In Section 4 we study the varieties of invariant totally geodesic subspaces of an isometry.
-We provide a description of these varieties in terms of the Segre symbol, and show that their connected components are products of generalized Grassmannians.
-We then prove the main theorem of this paper. \\
+We next explain the contents of each section.
+Although normal forms of isometries are known, precise statements and proofs for Euclidean and hyperbolic isometries are difficult to find in the literature.
+Normal forms of $\Euc(n)$ can be found in \cite{RT} with a slight different notion of normal form than the one presented here.
+Isometries of the hyperbolic space are often studied by means of the M\"{o}bius group, by considering the upper-half plane model of the hyperbolic space (see for example \cite{Ah1}, \cite{Ah2}, \cite{Go2}, \cite{Ra}).
+This may possibly be a cause for the lack of references concerning normal forms of the Lorentz group $\mathrm{O}(1,n)$.
+In the classical papers \cite{Ab} and \cite{Gr} such normal forms are listed, but apparently these are not well enough known.
+For instance, in Theorem 6.9 of \cite{Ba}, the list of normal forms is incomplete since parabolic isometries are missing.
+Since we use normal forms as a key step in the study of orbit types and invariant subspaces, we present a survey of these forms in Section 2 with elementary proofs purely based on linear algebra arguments.

-\emph{Acknowledgements}.
-I thank F. Guillén and V. Navarro for pointing me to the particular problem that gave rise to this paper, as well as for their valuable comments and suggestions.
+Section 3 is devoted to the study of $z$-classes of isometries.
+We compute the centralizers of normal forms via a product formula accounting for the decomposition of normal forms into primary components.
+The main results of this section are Theorems $\ref{otort}$, $\ref{zclasseuc}$ and $\ref{zclasshyp}$, where we relate the $z$-classes with the Segre symbol of isometries of spherical, Euclidean and hyperbolic spaces respectively.
+As a direct application, we compute the dimensions of centralizer groups and of each Segre stratum, in terms of the Segre symbol.